robinandeer/robinandeer.github.io/posts/2015-07-18-in-response-the-myths-of-bioinformatics-software.md

 ---
-title: "In response: The myths of bioinformatics software"
+title: 'In response: The myths of bioinformatics software'
 category: conference
 author: Robin Andeer
 date: 2015-07-18